-The public has the opportunity to comment on Iowa Administrative rules and rule changes through the public comment process, the Legislative Rules Committee, and the HHS Council.
-Iowa Medicaid also provides notice of applications and amendments by including notice in the Iowa Medicaid e-News emails and on the Iowa Medicaid website.
+The public has the opportunity to comment on Iowa Administrative rules and rule changes through the public comment process, the Legislative Rules Committee, and the DHS Council.
+The IME also provides notice of applications and amendments by including notice in the IME e-News emails and on the IME website.

-Iowa Medicaid used the following processes to secure public input into the development of the Elderly Waiver Renewal Application:
+IME used the following processes to secure public input into the development of the Waiver Renewal Application:

-- 1) Iowa Medicaid Website Posting https://hhs.iowa.gov/public-notices/renewals-of-CMH-and-EW - 2) HHS Field Office Posting Iowa Medicaid provides notification to the HHS Field Office, which in turn, notifies each HHS Field Office to post the EW Waiver Public Notice and to provide a copy of the CMS Waiver Renewal Application for any public request. - 3) Iowa Medicaid Public Notice Subscribers Medicaid members, Medicaid providers, legislators, advocacy organizations and others who wish to remain informed regarding Iowa Medicaid can subscribe to the Iowa Medicaid Public Notice webpage.
+- 1) IME Website Posting The public notice and the Waiver Renewal Application was posted to the DHS IME Website under the category, News & Initiatives https://dhs.iowa.gov/public-notices/Elderly-Waiver-Renewal.
+The public posting period began April 16, 2018 and ended May 16, 2018.
+The Waiver program manager received no public comments during this period. - 2) DHS Field Office Posting IME provides notification to the DHS Field Office, which in turn, notifies each DHS Field Office to post the Waiver Public Notice and to provide a copy of the CMS Waiver Renewal Application for any public request.
+The public posting period was the same for this process.
+The Waiver program manager received no public comments during this period. - 3) IME Public Notice Subscribers Medicaid members, Medicaid providers, legislators, advocacy organizations and others who wish to remain informed regarding Iowa Medicaid can subscribe to the IME Public Notice webpage.
 All subscribers will receive electronic notice whenever an update/public notice is posted.
 This process includes HCBS waiver renewals.
 The public posting period was the same for this process.
-The public notice period began on May 30, 2023 and closed on June 29, 2023.
-There were no public comments received during the notice period. - 4) Iowa Tribal Nations Notification The Tribal Nations were notified of the intent to renew the waivers via email May 30, 2023.
-The comment period remained open through June 30, 2023.
-The Tribal liaison for the department received no tribal comments during the notice period. - J. Notice to Tribal Governments.
+The Waiver program manager received no public comments during this period. - 4) Iowa Tribal Nations Notification The IME Tribal Nations liaison notified all Nation governments by email on April 14, 2018.
+Iowa misunderstood the need for averbal notification of a 30 day comment period prior to email notification.
+On May 25, 2018 the IME made telephone contact with the tribes to indicate that comments would be accepted through June 16, 2018.
+This allowed the tribes to submit comments for more than 60 days after their first notification.
+No tribal comments were received during this time period. - J. Notice to Tribal Governments.
 The state assures that it has notified in writing all federally-recognized Tribal Governments that maintain a primary office and/or majority population within the State of the State's intent to submit a Medicaid waiver request or renewal request to CMS at least 60 days before the anticipated submission date is provided by Presidential Executive Order 13175 of November 6, 2000.
 Evidence of the applicable notice is available through the Medicaid Agency. - K. Limited English Proficient Persons.
 The state assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 August 8, 2003).
 Appendix B describes how the state assures meaningful access to waiver services by Limited English Proficient persons.